Which skills are essential for auditors?Aug 04, 2021

 - Conflict resolution: Being able to prevent conflict is the best case.
 Yet, once something goes awry, the auditor needs to be able to recognize the brewing conflict and start to defuse it.
 We’ll explore this topic in future posts.

 - Discerning fact from fluff: Like a math word problem (e.g., The train is going east at 50 miles.
-There are 45 people on the train.
-Blah blah blah...).
+There are 45 people on the train. etc. etc. etc.).
 Auditees often give more information than is needed.
 An essential skill is to sort through the information to decide what is factual and reliable and what is extra information.

-- Stay organized: There will be many documents involved and many facts to manage in the notes.
+- Stay organized: There will be many documents involved (both paper and electronic) and many facts to manage in the notes.
 The last thing anyone wants to hear “it’s in here somewhere.”
 Auditors waste a lot of time fumbling through papers.
 Use sticky notes, flags, etc. to help manage the potential chaos.
+Electronic file management requires special planning to manage documents you have reviewed, which requirements they address, and which are requested but not received yet.

 - Be logical: During an audit no one wants to play “Plinko” from the TV show, “The Price is Right.”
 That game involves a round disc being placed at the top of a rack of pegs.
 The disc bounces all over until it lands in the tray which decides the prize.
 Auditees really appreciate getting an overview of the path the audit interview plans to take.
 For example, from start to finish or from finished product back upstream, etc. Follow the process or system to be better able to evaluate how parts work together.
 Random facts make it difficult to write a meaningful report.